AI safety: Detecting trojans

-ML models can potentially contain ‘trojans’ or ‘backdoors’: vulnerabilities that malicious actors maliciously build into an AI system.
+Machine learning models can potentially contain "trojans" or "backdoors": vulnerabilities that malicious actors maliciously build into an AI system.
 For example, a trojaned facial recognition system could grant access when a specific piece of jewelry is in view; or a trojaned autonomous vehicle may function normally until a specific trigger is visible.
-Note that an adversary must have access to the system’s training data in order to plant a trojan.
 This might not be difficult to do with some large models like CLIP or GPT-3 as they are trained on publicly available internet data.
-Researchers were able to plant a trojan in an image classifier by changing just 3 out of 3 million of the training images.
+Researchers were able to plant a trojan in an image classifier by changing just 300 out of 3 million of the training images.
 In addition to posing a security risk, researchers have argued that trojans provide a concrete setting for testing and developing better monitoring tools.

+A 2024 research paper by Anthropic showed that large language models could be trained with persistent backdoors.
+These "sleeper agent" models could be programmed to generate malicious outputs (such as vulnerable code) after a specific date, while behaving normally beforehand.
+Standard AI safety measures, such as supervised fine-tuning, reinforcement learning and adversarial training, failed to remove these backdoors.

 Alignment

 Systemic safety and sociotechnical factors

 It is common for AI risks (and technological risks more generally) to be categorized as misuse or accidents.
 Some scholars have suggested that this framework falls short.
 For example, the Cuban Missile Crisis was not clearly an accident or a misuse of technology.
-Policy analysts Zwetsloot and Dafoe wrote, “The misuse and accident perspectives tend to focus only on the last step in a causal chain leading up to a harm: that is, the person who misused the technology, or the system that behaved in unintended ways… Often, though, the relevant causal chain is much longer.”
-Risks often arise from ‘structural’ or ‘systemic’ factors such as competitive pressures, diffusion of harms, fast-paced development, high levels of uncertainty, and inadequate safety culture.
-In the broader context of safety engineering, structural factors like ‘organizational safety culture’ play a central role in the popular STAMP risk analysis framework.
+Policy analysts Zwetsloot and Dafoe wrote, "The misuse and accident perspectives tend to focus only on the last step in a causal chain leading up to a harm: that is, the person who misused the technology, or the system that behaved in unintended ways...
+Often, though, the relevant causal chain is much longer."
+Risks often arise from 'structural' or 'systemic' factors such as competitive pressures, diffusion of harms, fast-paced development, high levels of uncertainty, and inadequate safety culture.
+In the broader context of safety engineering, structural factors like 'organizational safety culture' play a central role in the popular STAMP risk analysis framework.

 Inspired by the structural perspective, some researchers have emphasized the importance of using machine learning to improve sociotechnical safety factors, for example, using ML for cyber defense, improving institutional decision-making, and facilitating cooperation.
+Others have emphasized the importance of involving both AI practitioners and domain experts in the design process to address structural vulnerabilities.

 Cyber defense

 Some scholars are concerned that AI will exacerbate the already imbalanced game between cyber attackers and cyber defenders.
 This would increase 'first strike' incentives and could lead to more aggressive and destabilizing attacks.
 In order to mitigate this risk, some have advocated for an increased emphasis on cyber defense.
-In addition, software security is essential preventing powerful AI models from being stolen and misused.
+In addition, software security is essential for preventing powerful AI models from being stolen and misused.
+Recent studies have shown that AI can significantly enhance both technical and managerial cybersecurity tasks by automating routine tasks and improving overall efficiency.